When it comes to professional treatment vs self-medication, both sides have pros and cons, and in this article, we will help explain those.

 Professional treatment: underlying triggers

-One of the most significant components to the professional treatment vs self-medication arguement is uncovering the individual’s underlying triggers that caused them to become addicted in the first place.
+One of the most significant components to the professional treatment vs self-medication argument is uncovering the individual’s underlying triggers that caused them to become addicted in the first place.
 Past trauma, low self-esteem, mental health disorders, eating disorders, childhood abuse, interpersonal conflicts can all be directly linked to substance abuse.
 Uncovering and recognizing these underlying triggers requires a trained eye, hours of therapy, and a clear, sober mind.
 The client must become aware of his/her triggers and learn positive coping skills to deal with these triggers during their road to recovery.